vyavasthita/oaas/observability/docs/observability-common.md

 ---

-For details on logs, metrics, or traces, see the respective documentation files.
+For details on logs, see [observability-logs.md](observability-logs.md).
+For metrics and traces, see their respective documentation files (to be added).